linsomniac/spotify_to_ytmusic/README.md

 Run `s2yt_list_playlists`

 This will list the playlists you have on both Spotify and YTMusic.
 You will need to individually copy them.

+## Copy Your Playlists

-Find the "playlist id" (the first column) of the Spotify playlist, and of the YTMusic playlist, and then run:
+In the list output above, find the "playlist id" (the first column) of the Spotify playlist, and of the YTMusic playlist, and then run:

 `s2yt_copy_playlist <SPOTIFY_PLAYLIST_ID> <YTMUSIC_PLAYLIST_ID>`

-If you need to create a playlist, run:
+If you need to create a playlist, you can run:

 `s2yt_create_playlist "<PLAYLIST_NAME>"`

+*Or* the copy playlist can take the name of the YTMusic playlist and will create the playlist if it does not exist, if you start the YTMusic playlist with a "+":

+`s2yt_copy_playlist <SPOTIFY_PLAYLIST_ID> +<YTMUSIC_PLAYLIST_NAME>`

+For example:

+`s2yt_copy_playlist SPOTIFY_PLAYLIST_ID "+Feeling Like a PUNK"`

 Re-running "copy_playlist" or "load_liked" in the event that it fails should be safe, it will not duplicate entries on the playlist.